nazhudha/CV/README.md

 **POWREADY** (Oct 2020 - Present)
 _Sales Manager_

-- Designing and implementing a strategic sales plan that expands the company’s products and customer base for the UK market
+- Design and implement a strategic sales plan to help expand Powready's products, services and help grow its UK customer base.
-- Managing organisational sales with large enterprises
+- Developing the sales process, achieving growth, meeting planned quarterly sales targets and managing a growing sales team
-- Developing the company's sales processes & Achieving growth and meet planned sales for each quarter
+- Forecast & budget sales revenue, as well as in charge of expansion, retention and churns

 **Receipt Bank** (Feb 2020 - Aug 2020)
 _Account Development Manager_

-- Taking a consultative approach to form long-term partnerships with clients, assisting them in streamlining, growing and future-proofing their accountancy firms
+- Taking a consultative approach to form long-term partnerships with clients and businesses; assisting them in streamlining, growing and future-proofing their accountancy firms
-- Developing and nurturing relationships either side of the upsell in order to maximise the revenue from each Partner
+- Manage, develop and nurture relationships with key stakeholders and strategic partners at all levels on either side of the upsell in order to maximise revenue and growth

 **Uber** (Nov 2018 - May 2019)
 _Virtual Restaurant Account Manager_

-- Building relationships with stakeholders at top performing restaurants
+- Build & maintain relationships with stakeholders at UberEats top 10% of best performing restaurants & brands across the UK
-- Identifying and initiating new partnership opportunities with new clients
+- Using UberEats Data to find market selection gaps; identify and initiate new partnership opportunities; and pitching & closing new exclusive brands, owning the entire end-to-end sales process
-- Using Uber Eats Data to find selection gaps in the market and using food knowledge to create new high quality menus as a new brand.
+- Working & communicating with teams around the globe; building a Sales Playbook to train future sales team

 _Restaurant Partnership Account Executive_
-- Own the restaurant selection by launching Uber Eats into new cities and towns in the UK.
+- Own the restaurant selection by launching Uber Eats into new cities, towns and territories across the UK.
-- Driving revenue by prospecting, qualifying and closing new restaurants
+- Driving Revenue and effectively managing a sales pipeline, with different sales cycles and timelines across UK cities
-- Effectively managing a sales pipeline with different sales cycles across different cities and closing deals by owning the entire end-to-end sales process
+- Finding and qualifying leads, negotiating terms and closing deals,  owning the entire end-to-end sales process

 **Lewisham Council** (Feb 2018 - Nov 2018)